WE PRESENT TO THE RABBIT!

 In addition, the droppings are an important pillar when it comes to the health of your rabbit.
 Small hard droppings indicate a blockage or insufficient food.
 Soft or even wet droppings can be an indication of intestinal complaints.
 In most cases, the wrong food or a too fast switch of food is the culprit.

 Does your rabbit not eat?
 Then you must go to the vet immediately!
-A rabbit cannot live without food for too long, a day can already be life-threatening or fatal.
+A rabbit cannot live without food for too long, a day can already be life threatening or deadly.
 Supplementation is almost always necessary in such a case.
 Not wanting to eat can be caused by various things, intestinal complaints, dental problems, pain, stress etc. Dental problems often occur such as incorrectly growing teeth and molars.
 In that case, a veterinarian must always be consulted.

 There are also two particularly dangerous and infectious diseases in rabbits.
 That is Myxomatosis and VHD (RHD).
 These two are deadly to the rabbit in almost all cases.
 VHD spreads very quickly and easily.
 Vaccination is highly recommended by veterinarians.
 We can have two virus variants of VHD in the Netherlands.
 Against myxomatosis and VHD type 1 is a vaccine that is given annually.
 Against VHD type 2 must be vaccinated every six months or annually.
 The latter depends on the vaccine.